jostylr/literate-programming/lp4.md

             return true;
         }

+Subsection headings refer to the higher level previous code block.
+One can write "#### Test"   (caps do not matter) to write a test section for "## Great code".
+This allows for the display of the markdown to have these sections hidden by default.

 ### Plain parser

-This is a default.
 It means there is nothing special about the line.
-So we simply add it to the current full block.
+So we simply add it to the plain block because, why not?

+JS
     function (line, doc) {
       doc.cur.plain.push(line);
       return true;
     }

-### Merge in options

-In order to have more custom behavior, such as linking in behavior for visual editing, we want to be able to pass in options to the functions.

-We have just created the doc object.
-Now we take it and merge it in with the options object.

-    if (options) {
-        var key;
-        for (key in options) {
-            this[key] = options[key];
-        }
-    }

 ## Constructors

+We have a few prototypes we use.
+The main one is the Doc constructor which is what a literate programming string gets turned into.

+We also create a Block object for each section of a literate program.
+Within that block, we have code blocks created which are augmented arrays and not a proper prototyped object.

 ### Document constructor

+JS

     Doc = function (options) {
         this.blocks = {};
         this.cur = new Block();
         this.files = [];
-        this.log = [];
+        this.logarr = [];
         this.subtimes = 0;
         this.type = ".";

-        this.types = {js: 1, md: 1, html: 1, css: 1};
+        this.types = _"|Types";

         this.directives = _"Directives";